 ...

-}The above would simply do a redirect to our GitHub (or another git provider) endpoint as per the Remote Module with Git.
-With the HTTP endpoint, it is also possible to utilize an endpoint that returns a zip/tar.bz2/tar.gz/tar.xz archive, like the below:
+}The above just redirects to our GitHub (or another git provider) endpoint, the same as Remote Module with Git.
+You can also point the HTTP endpoint at one that returns a zip/tar.bz2/tar.gz/tar.xz archive, like the below:

 module "awesome_module" {